-(i) The use of material received or purchased from another person or prepared by any person other than the individual claiming to be the author.
-[It is not plagiarism to use work developed in the context of a group exercise (and described as such in the text) if the mode and extent of the use does not deviate from that which is specifically authorized].

-(ii) The verbatim use of oral or written material without adequate attribution.

-(iii) The paraphrasing of oral or written material of other persons without adequate attribution.

-(w) Unprofessional conduct or behaviours that occur in academic or clinical settings or other work placements, or that are related to the student's area of professional practice.
+- (i) The use of material received or purchased from another person or prepared by any person other than the individual claiming to be the author.
+(It is not plagiarism to use work developed in the context of a group exercise [and described as such in the text] if the mode and extent of the use does not deviate from that which is specifically authorized); - (ii) The verbatim use of oral or written material without adequate attribution; - (iii) The paraphrasing of oral or written material of other persons without adequate attribution; - m) Unprofessional conduct that occurs in academic or clinical settings or other work placements, or that is related to the student's area of professional practice.
+Professional colleges may develop professionalism policies that define unprofessional conduct in the context of the professional programs.
+In professional colleges where the professionalism is part of the academic assessment of the student, unprofessional conduct may also be addressed through academic evaluation.